pdrokmargo/blumerads/src/app/common/components/horizontal-tabs-wizard/readme.md

 ## Implementation component:

-## 1) import component in the module of the parent component.
+## 1) import HorizontalTabsWizardModule module in the module of the parent component.

 ## 2) initialized tabsConfig property in parent component :
 tabsConfig = TABS_CONFIG;